+Possibility to return something.
 Every year I see with my own eyes how the landscape around us changes.
 Water is diminishing, pests are invading trees, nature is suffering.
 My greatest fear begins and ends with what I do in my life will never affect the world around me.
-On a large scale, it probably never does, but I got the opportunity to influence at least a small piece.

 In the spring, I had an idea I wanted to give back at least a little of what I take from it.
 Soil gives us the opportunity to grow crops, feeds us.
 And we just take, we don't give back.
 It occurred to me to reach out to people close to the soil.
 Wine makers.
 These people work with the soil every day and are directly dependent on it.
 At the same time they have their supporters, fans, so they can influence their actions.
 Thanks to this we can start the cycle of things and influence many people.